Activity

 Summary

-Make a scale model of the solar system stretching 300m across and beyond the school grounds, starting with a 10cm-diameter sun.
+Make a model of the solar system, scaled both for planets' sizes and their distances apart.
+It stretches 300m across and beyond the school grounds, starting with a 10cm-diameter sun.

 Science content